- Coyotes are wild canines while foxes are within the genus Vulpes, encompassing fewer species.

 If you’ve ever caught a small glimpse of a wild canine roaming around your neighborhood, it is most likely a fox or, depending on where you live, a coyote.
 The coyote is a specific species of wild canine within the genus Canis; it is closely related to wolves, dogs, and jackals.
 The fox, on the other hand, is defined as any species within a few different genera, including Vulpes, Lycalopex, and Urocyon.

-This means the coyote is fairly uniform in its shape and color, while the fox has a much greater degree of physical variability.
-It encompasses everything from the all-white Arctic fox to the big-eared desert-dwelling Fennec fox.
-But a sharp-eyed person should be able to distinguish a fox and a coyote fairly easily.
+The coyote is fairly uniform in its shape and color, while the fox has a much greater degree of physical variability.
+These variations encompass everything from the all-white Arctic fox to the big-eared desert-dwelling Fennec fox.
+A sharp-eyed person should be able to distinguish a fox and a coyote fairly easily.
 You just have to know which features to look out for.

 Comparing Fox vs Coyote